GitRahim/odoo-auto-create-database/README.md

 For running run-odoo-auto.sh, in your Linux terminal run: full/path/to/run-odoo-auto.sh.

 For shutting down Odoo, in your Linux terminal hit ctrl and c.
 If it doesn't work, run: sudo kill -9 $(sudo lsof -t -i:8069).
-Instead of 8069, write the post that Odoo is using.
+Instead of 8069, write the port that Odoo is using.